 The table can be updated exclusively (if necessary)

-Do the following to create a stored procedure that duplicates the effects of the insert trigger:
+- Create a stored procedure that duplicates the effects of the insert

-Execute the stored procedure using an administration tool such as SQL*Plus.
+- Run the stored procedure using an administration tool, such as SQL*Plus.

 SQL*Loader needs to acquire several locks on the table to be loaded to disable triggers and constraints.

 If a competing process is enabling triggers or constraints at the same time that SQL*Loader is trying to disable them for that table, then SQL*Loader may not be able to acquire exclusive access to the table.